t3adog/exchange-python-bot/README.md

 ## quick start
 1. do pip install -r requirements.txt
 2. implement you properties in config/config.ini
-3. **important**: implement your exchange dir in main.py#20 (Yep, It is hardcode, because I'm lazy)
+3. **important**: implement your exchange dir in main.py#20 (Yep, It is hardcode, because I'm tired)

 ## troubleshooting
-Id you have any troubles, you can create issue.
+If you have any troubles, you can create issue.
 I try to help.